StevenCloud47/StevenCloud47.github.io/_pages/about.md

 I'm a Master student from <a href='https://www.ime.tsinghua.edu.cn/'> School of Integrated Circuits</a>, <a href='https://www.tsinghua.edu.cn/'> Tsinghua University</a>.
 My research interest includes memristor-based in-memory computing, brain-computer interface, and compressed sensing.

-I'm very fortunate to be supervised by <a href='https://www.ime.tsinghua.edu.cn/info/1015/1798.htm'> Prof. Jianshi Tang</a> and <a href='http://stor.ime.tsinghua.edu.cn/'> LEMON Lab</a> since May 2023.
+I'm very fortunate to be supervised by <a href='https://www.ime.tsinghua.edu.cn/info/1015/1798.htm'> Prof. Jianshi Tang</a> and <a href='http://stor.ime.tsinghua.edu.cn/'> Lab of Emerging MemOry and Novel computing (LEMON) </a> since May 2023.

 Before that I had been supervised by <a href='https://hongchen.ime.tsinghua.edu.cn/'> Prof. Hong Chen</a> for 1 year.